tdwg/ac/docs/structure.md

 expectation that they may clarify intended usage of the term.
 Communities may wish to promulgate recommendations for Labels in other languages, or even alternative English Labels for specialized audiences, e.g. school children.
-Labels are may be used for navigation within the Term List, and are often used within the Term List itself when a term is mentioned within the documentation of another term.
+Labels MAY be used for navigation within the Term List, and are often used within the Term List itself when a term is mentioned within the documentation of another term.
 The Term List provides indices both by name and label.